 In most payday loan debt cases, a borrower simply doesn’t realize how much the interest and fees add to the total cost of the payday loan.
 Interest rates on some of these loans can be higher than an annual percentage rate of 400%.
 That adds up quickly.
-When the payment comes due, the total is higher than they anticipated, and they’re unable to pay back the loan.
+When the payment comes due, the total is higher than anticipated, and they cannot pay back the loan.

 In Fact, In Most Cases, It’s Illegal for Collectors to Even Threaten Jail

 Debt collectors don’t waste any time when a borrower doesn’t repay their payday loan by the due date.
 They often begin calling the borrower — and sometimes their friends or family — right away.
 Many do so at all hours of the day and night.
 This can be very stressful for the borrower, who wants to repay their loan, but just can’t afford it.
 Some debt collectors even resort to calling you at work or making threats to get you to pay.
 These threats may include having you arrested.

 The Federal Trade Commission put into law the Fair Debt Collection Practices Act, which is a federal law designed to protect consumers against abuse by debt collectors.
 This act states that debt collectors can only attempt to contact you between the hours of 8 a.m. and 9 p.m.
 They also can’t call you at work if our job prohibits outside communication, nor can they harass you (or anyone you know) about the debt.

 According to the CFPB, there are three things you can do if a collector threatens to have you arrested.